-The Federal Highway Administration created Every Day Counts (EDC) to accelerate the delivery of highway projects and foster an innovative culture in the transportation community.
-Through EDC's State-based model, FHWA collaborates with the American Association of State Highway and Transportation Officials (AASHTO) and other stakeholders to rapidly deploy proven but underused innovations to shorten the project delivery process, enhance roadway safety, reduce traffic congestion, and integrate automation.
-EDC provides transportation agencies with an on-ramp to innovations that save time, money, and resources they can use to deliver more projects and better serve the traveling public.
+The Federal Highway Administration created Every Day Counts (EDC) to accelerate highway project delivery and foster an innovative culture in the transportation community.
+Through EDC's State-based model, FHWA collaborates with the American Association of State Highway and Transportation Officials (AASHTO) and other stakeholders to rapidly deploy proven but underused innovations to shorten the project delivery process, enhance safety, reduce congestion, and integrate automation.
+EDC provides an on-ramp to innovations that save time, money, and resources agencies can use to deliver more projects and better serve the traveling public.

-Since its 2009 launch, EDC has had a significant positive impact on the transportation community's adoption of new technologies and processes.
-Every State used 14 or more of the 43 innovations promoted in the first four EDC rounds, and 28 States adopted 30 or more innovations.
-Many of these technologies and processes are now mainstream practices across the country.
+EDC, which has promoted 52 innovations since 2011, has had a significant positive impact on the transportation community's adoption of new technologies and processes.
+Every State has advanced at least 19 EDC innovations, and some have deployed more than 40.
+Many of these technologies and processes are now mainstream practices.
 The 2015 Fixing America's Surface Transportation Act directed FHWA to continue working with stakeholders to advance innovation adoption through EDC.

-Every 2 years, FHWA works with State transportation departments, local governments, tribes, industry, and other stakeholders to identify a new set of innovative technologies and practices that merit accelerated deployment through EDC.

-State Transportation Innovation Councils (STICs) in each state establish implementation performance goals for the 2-year cycle taking into account the innovations that will meet the unique needs of their State and local programs.
+Every 2 years, FHWA works with State and local governments, tribes, industry, and other stakeholders to identify a new set of innovative technologies and practices that merit accelerated deployment through EDC.
+State Transportation Innovation Councils (STICs) establish implementation performance goals, taking into account the innovations that will meet the unique needs of their State and local programs.

-FHWA forms deployment teams for the EDC innovations to assist States in their implementation efforts.
-Using feedback from stakeholders, the teams offer technical assistance, training, and outreach to help the transportation community adopt innovations and make them standard practice.
-FWHA also offers assistance through its STIC Incentive and Accelerated Innovation Deployment (AID) Demonstration programs to encourage and provide incentives for innovation deployment.
-The STIC Incentive program provides up to \$100,000 a year per STIC to help institutionalize innovations.
-The AID Demonstration program provides an incentive of up to \$1 million to support the cost of deploying an innovation on any phase of a highway project.
+FHWA deployment teams offer technical assistance, training, and outreach to help the transportation community adopt EDC innovations.
+FWHA also offers assistance through its STIC Incentive and Accelerated Innovation Deployment (AID) Demonstration programs.
+The STIC Incentive program provides up to \$100,000 a year per STIC to help make innovations standard practice.
+The AID Demonstration program provides up to \$1 million to support the cost of deploying an innovation on any phase of a highway project.
 The program allocates up to \$10 million a year in incentive funds.

-Throughout each EDC deployment cycle, FHWA reports regularly on innovation deployment status in each State and aggregates the data to provide a nationwide overview.
-FHWA also works with stakeholders to share success stories, specifications, best practices, lessons learned, and data through case studies, web conferences, presentations, and demonstration projects.
+During each EDC deployment cycle, FHWA reports regularly on innovation deployment status in each State and aggregates the data to provide a nationwide overview.
+FHWA also works with stakeholders to share success stories, specifications, best practices, and data through case studies, web conferences, presentations, and demonstration projects.
 The result is rapid technology transfer and accelerated deployment of innovation across the Nation.